sonofthort/metajson/README.md

 	// Optional data section.
 	// Elements can be referenced anywhere else by their key.
 	"data": {
-		"d1": "x",
-		"d2": 3.14159
+		"pi": 3.14159,
+		"tau": 6.28318
 	},
 	// Optional templates section.
 	// Special strings "__1", "__2", "__3", and so on are placeholders and will be replaced
 	// with the arguments passed to the template when invoked.
 	"templates": {
-		"t1": {
+		"proclaim": {
 			"__1": "__2",
-			// "d1" and "d2" are found in the "data" section, and are replaced with the cooresponding values.
-			"d1": "d2"
+			"reason": "__3"
 		}
 	},
 	// Required "result" value.
 This is what is evaluated to procude the result.
-	"result": {
+	"result": [
 		// Invoke a template by making its name the first element of an array.
 		// The remaining elements are the arguments to the template.
-		"foo": ["t1",
-			"hello", "world"
-		],
-		"bar": ["t1",
-			"goodbye", "cruel world"
+		["proclaim", "bad", "pi", "edible"],
+		["proclaim", "good", "tau", "non-edible"]
 	]
-	}
 })
 ~~~

 This will return...

 ~~~
-{
-	"foo": {
-		"hello": "world",
-		"x": 3.14159
-	},
-	"bar": {
-		"goodbye": "cruel world",
-		"x": 3.14159
-	}
-}
+[
+	{"bad": 3.14159, "reason": "edible"},
+	{"good": 6.28318, "reason": "non-edible"}
+]
 ~~~

 metajson.eval can also receive a dictionary, allowing a metajson object to refer to some predefined values.
 A dictionary can also contain actual functions, which can be invoked the same way as templates.
+Dictionaries offer a simple way to "extend" metajson.

 ~~~
 metajson.eval({